coreysyms/FoundationGridBalancer/README.md

 ```

 #Demos
-Download and view index.html, or go <a href="http://tangerineindustries.com/Foundation/grid-balancer/" target="blank">here.</a>
+You can see a demo <a href="http://tangerineindustries.com/Foundation/grid-balancer/" target="blank">here.</a>

 #Q AND A